TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-blob-store.md

 })
 ```

-After that things went much quicker and I was easily able to get to 100% coverage of `SimpleBlobStore`.
+After that, things went much quicker and I was easily able to get to 100% coverage of `SimpleBlobStore`.

 # Next Time